| Read Time: 4 minutes | Reasonable Accommodation

 However, his boss denied his request, expressing the belief that Good Friday “really shouldn’t be that important for anyone.”

-Rachel is an Orthodox Jew who works as an attorney for the Securities and Exchange Commission.
+Rachel is an Orthodox Jewish woman who works as an attorney for the Securities and Exchange Commission.

 Last month, her office held a week-long in-house conference with catered food.
 The week before the conference, Rachel found out there were no kosher meal options, so she requested one.